 - 4th edition both inverts the trope, and plays it straight.
 Wizards and sorcerers use Intelligence and Charisma respectively, but a sorcerer's secondary attributes key off his Strength and Dexterity, while some Wizard builds use Dexterity or Constitution as opposed to Wisdom or Charisma.
 Warlocks can use Charisma or Constitution as their primary stat, and Battleminds (psychic warriors) use Constitution.

-- In Shadowrun, Magic is it's own attribute, but only the mental attributes (Logic, Intuition and Charisma) can be used to resist drain, the strain of using magic.
+- In Shadowrun, Magic is it's own attribute, but only the mental attributes (Willpower, Intuition and Charisma) can be used to resist drain, the strain of using magic.
 Thus having higher attributes allows one to cast more spells.

 - In most Savage Worlds setting, magic is related to the spirit attribute.
 If not, it's smarts.
 But always one of those two.

 - In Magic: The Gathering in-role your cards are your spells, and you draw them from your library.
 Many cards that affect cards in your hand and library (drawing, discarding, searching, etc.) represent things happening to the mind or knowledge, and a few other cards represent things happening to cards in your graveyard (your discard pile) as affecting memories.

 - In GURPS, "Magery" (the advantage that allows you to be a mage) is a mental advantage, which means that it stems from your mind rather than from your body (so it stays with you if you switch bodies with someone, etc.)